-Delmarvel strawberry plants bear very large fruit that has excellent flavor, a firm texture and lovely strawberry aroma.
-These strawberries flower and then fruit in late spring and are suited to USDA zones 4-9.
+Delmarvel strawberry plants bear very large fruit that has excellent flavor, a firm texture, and lovely strawberry aroma.
+These strawberries flower and then fruit in late spring and are suited to USDA zones 4 to 9.

 Besides being a prolific producer, Delmarvel strawberries are resistant to most leaf and stem diseases, fruit rots, and the five eastern strains of red stele caused by the fungus Phytophthora fragariae, a serious disease of strawberries.

 Delmarvel strawberries grow 6 to 8 inches (15-20 cm.) in height and about 2 feet (61 cm.) across.
 The berries are not only delicious eaten fresh out of hand but are excellent for use in the making of preserves or for freezing for later use.

 Growing Delmarvel Strawberries